Chart Color Schemes

 Population growth drivers in Girraween are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Girraween's population is estimated at around 6,838 as of Feb 2026.
-This reflects an increase of 582 people (9.3%) since the 2021 Census, which reported a population of 6,256 people.
-The change is inferred from the resident population of 6,497 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 103 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,947 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Girraween's 9.3% growth since the 2021 census exceeded the state (7.8%), along with the Greater Sydney, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 90.0% of overall population gains during recent periods.
+As of February 2026, the population of the suburb of Girraween (NSW) is estimated at around 6,838.
+This reflects an increase of 582 people since the 2021 Census, which reported a population of 6,256.
+The change was inferred from AreaSearch's resident population estimate of 6,497 in June 2024 and an additional 103 validated new addresses since the Census date.
+This level of population results in a density ratio of 2,947 persons per square kilometer, placing Girraween in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's 9.3% growth since the 2021 census exceeded both the state (7.8%) and Greater Sydney averages, marking it as a growth leader in the region.
+Overseas migration contributed approximately 90.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population